- Top-tier desktop and mobile experience

-Overall it’s an appealing and impressive book, especially considering it was essentially started from scratch before the Irish bookmaker Paddy Power Betfair acquired the company, forming the FanDuel Group, and began lending its experience.
+Overall, it’s an appealing and impressive book, especially considering it was essentially started from scratch before the Irish bookmaker Paddy Power Betfair acquired the company, forming the FanDuel Group, and began lending its expertise.

 The platform is smooth, intuitive and fast on both the app and on the web.
-It has a sophisticated, contemporary and professional design.
-The rotating banner ads are useful and relevant and don’t feel spammy or intrusive.
-Also one banner flags the “Betting FAQ” for information accessible to novice or recreational sports bettors.
+It has a sophisticated, contemporary, and professional design.
+The rotating banner ads are useful and relevant and don’t feel intrusive.
+One banner highlights the “Betting FAQ” for information accessible to novice or recreational sports bettors.
 The sportsbook frequently offers a variety of promotions, odds boosts and bonuses, some of them nationwide, others specific to certain states/local teams.

 - Availability: The app is available on both Android and iOS operating systems.
 Players can download the FanDuel Sportsbook app for free on the Google Play Store as well as Apple’s App Store.

 - Speed: It’s very fast and doesn’t delay when toggling between fields (best to use on WiFi versus data).

-- View/layout: We also like that the spreads, totals and moneyline prices are available in the same view, unlike some other books that require toggling to view one or the other.
-College football is conveniently grouped with NFL, likewise the NBA and NCAA hoops.
-Everything flows pretty intuitively but if you do get lost, there’s the “AZ” button on the bottom, which will pop out a menu to get you back to the sport you want or the homepage.
+- View/Layout: We also like that the spreads, totals and moneyline prices are available in the same view, unlike some other books that require toggling to view one or the other.
+College football is conveniently grouped in “football” with NFL, likewise the NBA and NCAA hoops.
+Everything flows pretty intuitively but if you do get lost, there’s the “All Sports” button on the bottom, which will pop out a page to take you to the area you want.

 - Responsiveness: The buttons are responsive to the touch but not overly so.

-- Bet slip/building: Pick a wager and the betting slip will pop up.
-You can minimize the slip by hitting the “X” in the top right corner.
-If you want to add multiple bets, hit “X” in the top right to go back to the previous menu or to another menu to add bets.
-You can just keep adding to your slip to make straight wagers, or combine for parlays or teasers (or round robins).
-Hit the trash can symbol to remove any wager.
+- Bet Slip/Building: Pick a wager and the betting slip will pop up.
+You can minimize the slip by hitting the “Close’ button in the top right corner.
+If you want to add multiple bets, hit “Close” in the top right to go back to the previous menu or to another menu to add bets.
+You can just keep adding to your slip to make straight wagers, or combine for parlays, teasers, or round robins.
+Hit the trash can symbol to remove any wagers.
 As with any frame, if you enter in your wager amount, the bet field will generate the potential win amount based on the odds and update the potential payout (or cost for the desired payout) if you manipulate the dollar amount.

 Overall, it’s stable and as stated more than once, the app is totally intuitive, clean, fast and doesn’t leave us wanting very much.

 What’s different?
-You have more room to operate and observe, obviously, so your betting slip (and active and settled wagers) are offset to the right while you navigate the rest of what’s happening.
+You have more room to operate and observe, obviously, so your betting slip with active and settled wagers are offset to the right (see above) — while you navigate the rest of the screen.
 At this point, a majority of people probably use mobile apps, which limits to some extent the amount you can see on screen.
 With the web platform, we like the more robust display of information so you can see more while trying to process a lot of information.